Cold calling script template: Top tips, template, and samplesBy Nicole Lauzon

 It will only take a few minutes on my end, once it’s done I can also follow up with ideas that could help you rank higher in search so that more folks can find you.

-Let me call back tomorrow, once I’ve got your Google My Business account connected.
+Let me call back tomorrow, once I’ve got your Google Business Profile account connected.
 We can make sure everything is working as it should.

 Great!
 I’ll give you a call around this time tomorrow.